 - Level of cover

-- Size of your business (in particular, your largest contracts)
+- Size of your business (annual turnover, as well as the size of your largest contracts)

 - Business structure (e.g., sole trader, partnership or limited liability company)